pasqal-io/Pulser/CONTRIBUTING.md

     To help you keep your code compliant with PEP8 guidelines effortlessly, we suggest you look into installing a linter for your text editor of choice.

-- **Format**: We use the [`black`](https://black.readthedocs.io/en/stable/index.html) auto-formatter to enforce a consistent style throughout the entire code base.
+- **Format**: We use the [`black`](https://black.readthedocs.io/en/stable/index.html) auto-formatter to enforce a consistent style throughout the entire code base, including the Jupyter notebooks (so make sure to install `black[jupyter]`).
 It will also ensure your code is compliant with the formatting enforced by `flake8` for you.
 To automatically format your code with black, just run:

     ```bash
     black .